Equality Constrained Linear Optimal Control With Factor Graphs: Experiments

 \section{Experiments}

-We run simulation experiments to demonstrate the capability of the proposed method.
+We run simulation experiments to demonstrate the capability of the proposed method\footnote{Source code is available on \href{https://github.com/paulyang1990/equality-constraint-LQR-compare}{\underline{Github}}}.
 We implement our method using the Georgia Tech Smoothing And Mapping (GTSAM) toolbox \cite{dellaert2012factor}.
-We compare our approach with three baseline methods implemented in MATLAB.
+We compare our approach with three baseline methods.
 Baseline method 1 is \cite{sideris2011riccati}, Baseline method 2 is \cite{laine2019efficient}, and Baseline method 3 is using Matlab's \texttt{quadprog} quadratic programming solver (which does not produce an optimal control \textit{policy}).
-We first present comparison experiments for EC-LQR of a toy system with \local constraints.
+We first present comparison experiments for EC-LQR on random systems.
 We then show our approach handling cross-time-step constraints on an example system motivated by a single leg hopping robot.